 Readings, Reviews, and other Press

-"Reading Everything in the Universe is like walking through a natural history museum exhibit curated by Andy Warhol," writes Nicole Sheets in her excellent review in the Kenyon Review.
+"Reading Everything in the Universe is like walking through a natural history museum exhibit curated by Andy Warhol," writes Nicole Sheets in the Kenyon Review.

 "Yam Weevil" is featured on Verse Daily.